felahgs/felahgs/README.md

 # 💫 About Me:
-I'm a FrontEnd developer who loves ReactJS<br>Currently studying some mobile development with react native and starting to dive deeper in the cloud world!
+<p>I'm a FrontEnd developer who loves ReactJS<br>Currently studying some mobile development with react native and starting to dive deeper in the cloud world!</p>

 ## 🌐 Contact: